 Leith Shore

-Edinburgh cycle paths include a huge range of traffic-free routes (many following old railway lines) creating many opportunites for bike rides around Edinburgh.
+Edinburgh cycle paths include a huge range of traffic-free routes (many following old railway lines) creating many opportunities for bike rides around Edinburgh.
 Use the Innertube map to follow paths such as the one from the New Town to the Shore in Leith, where you can pick up a bite to eat or visit The Royal Yacht Britannia.

 St Ninians Isle, Shetland Islands